 Pandora advanced 16 percent to $11.99 at 11:36 a.m.
 New York time after touching $12.30, for the biggest intraday gain since June 15 last year.
-After markets closed yesterday, the Oakland, California-based company posted a first-quarter loss of 9 cents a share, excluding items, smaller than the 18-cent loss forecast by 18 analysts in a Bloomberg survey (P).
+After markets closed yesterday, the Oakland, California-based company posted a first-quarter loss of 9 cents a share, excluding items, smaller than the 18-cent loss forecast by 18 analysts in a Bloomberg survey (P:US).

 Of the $70.6 million in advertising sales in the period, 55 percent stemmed from mobile devices, Chairman and Chief Executive Officer Joe Kennedy said in an interview.
 The top 50 biggest digital marketers in the U.S. are now advertising on Pandora’s mobile and desktop services, he said.